OCA/account-financial-tools/account_move_name_sequence/README.rst

 On the form view of an account journal, in the first tab, there is a many2one link to the sequence.
 When you create a new journal, you can keep this field empty and a new sequence will be automatically created when you save the journal.

-On sale and purchase journals, you have an additionnal option to have another sequence dedicated to refunds.
+On sale and purchase journals, you have an additional option to have another sequence dedicated to refunds.

 Upon module installation, all existing journals will be updated with a journal entry sequence (and also a credit note sequence for sale and purchase journals).
 You should update the configuration of the sequences to fit your needs.
 You can uncheck the option *Dedicated Credit Note Sequence* on existing sale and purchase journals if you don't want it.
 For the journals which already have journal entries, you should update the sequence configuration to avoid a discontinuity in the numbering for the next journal entry.